AllenKd/gambling_simulation/database/README.md

 ### Judgement Data

-Record judgements about the games and members predictions.
+Record judgements about the games and members predictions, which comes from [Analyzer]().

 #### game_judgement